-The distinctiveness of the Master's program in Meteorology compared to other universities lies in the broad range of aspects of meteorology covered as well as the strong research relevance.
-A successful completion of the Master's program in Meteorology is an excellent foundation for a PhD in Meteorology or in related disciplines, and enables an applied or researching professional activity, i.a. in the field of weather forecasting, earth observation, satellite-based remote sensing and the compilation of environmental reports as well as in atmospheric research institutions and in the insurance and energy industries.
+The distinctiveness of the Master's program in Meteorology and Climate Physics compared to other universities lies in the broad range of aspects of Meteorology and Climate Physics covered as well as the strong research relevance.
+A successful completion of the Master's program in Meteorology and Climate Physics is an excellent foundation for a PhD in Meteorology or in related disciplines, and enables an applied or researching professional activity, i.a. in the field of weather forecasting, earth observation, satellite-based remote sensing and the compilation of environmental reports as well as in atmospheric research institutions and in the insurance and energy industries.